minelaganovic/minelaganovic/README.md

 - 🌱 I’m currently learning **Java, Python.**

-- 👨‍💻 All of my projects are available at [https://github.com/minelaganovic](https://github.com/minelaganovic)
+- 👨‍💻 How to reach me: minelag556@gmail.com

 - ⚡ I like to draw, designing, making and learning programming.
 - ⚡ I like the design of the little details.